 Suburban Carting Co. serves as the Town's contracted vendor and provides weekly removal services for trash and single-stream (fully commingled) recycling in North Castle.
 Bulk materials are collected only with prior notice to the hauler.
-Leaves must be in biodegradable bags.
+Leaves, which must be in biodegradable bags, are collected by the Highway Department.
 Hazardous waste must be brought directly to the Westchester County Household Material Recovery Facility (H-MRF) in Valhalla.
 Residents must pay a minimal fee to the H-MRF because North Castle does not contribute tax fees to Refuse Disposal District No. 1.
 Electronic waste can be dropped off once a month at Town Hall.
-Once a year, North Castle organizes a town-wide cleanup day and provides pick-up bags, safety vests and paper shredding services to volunteers.
+Once a year, North Castle organizes a town-wide cleanup day and provides pick-up bags and safety vests to volunteers.